 too too hot

 Aside from the lousy weather, things are going quite well in Frankfurt these days.
-Dave is still here but I can’t believe he’s already been here for two weeks.
-Time flies and I’m not ready for it to end.
 Last weekend I went to Erfurt for a couple days.
 An old east German city that suffered very little damage in the war, I’ve wanted to visit it for a long time.
 So I was excited to have a chance to go, but because of the timing with other stuff going on I didn’t actually see much of the city.
 The only time I spent walking around in Erfurt was after midnight so it was dark, and there was a huge festival going on all weekend so even then mostly all you could see were people and food stands.
 A little disappointing, but the weekend was a blast getting to see all the other German-American club students for probably the last time.

 I feel like I haven’t gone to class a whole lot in the last couple weeks, and it’s probably true.
 But I need to get in gear to start writing papers like crazy because they’re all going to be due around the beginning of July, and that’s coming right up.
 Ok, I’m going now to make french toast for brunch.
 But when I think about how hot it is that becomes much less appealing.
 Maybe I’ll have watermelon instead.